barbagroup/essential_skills_RRC/python.md

 dict_items([('Maria', 28), ('Lucas', 23), ('John', 30)])
 ```

-* Dictionaries are good for counting how often do we "see" something. (**This can be an exercise after we show them for loops**)
+* Dictionaries are good for counting how often do we "see" something.

 There are other tow types of data structures tuples and sets, you can read about them in the python [documentation](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences).